camoa/adrupalcouple/modules/contrib/schemadotorg/README.md

 Features
 --------

+General
-- Installs Schema.org CSV into Drupal
+- Installs Schema.org's data from a CSV into Drupal
+- Provides form elements for editing configuration settings and Schema.org autocompletion
+- Manages reusable JavaScript libraries for UI and sub-modules
+- Removes all dependencies from starter kits and demos to make them easy to uninstall.

+Schema.org
 - Exposes Schema.org types and properties to Drupal modules
 - Defines Schema.org mapping and mapping type entities
-- Allow Schema.org types, properties, and names to be configured
+- Allows Schema.org types, properties, and names to be configured
+- Ensures that Schema.org's naming conventions works with Drupal's internal naming conventions

+Mappings
-- Build entity types and fields from Schema.org types and properties
+- Builds entity types and fields from Schema.org types and properties
-- Ensure that Schema.org naming conventions work with Drupal's internal naming conventions
 - Provides Drush commands to create and delete Schema.org mappings
+- Manages configuration edit form for all sub-modules.

+Plugins
+- Provides Schema.org type entity selection plugin
+- Provides Schema.org type Views filter plugin

 Requirements
 ------------

 This module requires the Field, Text, and Options modules included with Drupal core.

 Installation